sowasred/portfolio-2-gatsby/src/blogs/post-3.md

 Since your information is nicely structured and ordered, complex queries are often used in a SQL database.

 SQL is a popular language for programming that has been around for more than 45 years, so it is highly mature and well-known.
-It effectively executes queries and rapidly retrieves and edits data.
-It's very light and declarative, so it's very easy to understand.
-Cause of having "Structured Query Syntax", it also less differs trough out different database engines.
+It effectively executes queries and rapidly retrieves and edits data, and it's very light and declarative, so it's easy to understand.
+Cause of having "Structured Query Syntax," it also less differs throughout different database engines.

-On the other hand, NoSQL databases have complex unstructured data schemas, and data is stored in several ways: they can be column-oriented, document-oriented, graph-based, or organized as a key -value store.
+On the other hand, NoSQL databases have complex unstructured data schemas, and data is stored in several ways: they can be column-oriented, document-oriented, graph-based, or organized as a key-value store.

 > <span style="color:black">_You do not need to define their structre and you can grow your structre as you go_</span>